 Fundraising over the last year has been largely centred on grants and donations for the running of our Early Years provision.
-Children in Need have pledged £109,699 (over 3 years) and we also won funding from the Big Lottery, £380,000 over the next 5 years.
+Children in Need have pledged £109,699 (over 3 years) and we have also won funding from the Big Lottery, £380,000 over 5 years.
+This year the City Bridge Trust pledged £178,000 over five years for the employment project which is running within the newly established Research & Learning hub.
 We continue to explore different means of increasing donor engagement, grant giving, events and gifts in kind.
-Income generation from these sources will target new service development and add value to our existing services.
-Charitable donations totalled £248,411 (2018: £147,048).
+Income generation from these sources will target new service development, help build our reserves and add value to our existing services.
+Charitable donations totalled £373,792 for the year.